 “A day without laughter is a day wasted,” says a big Chaplin quote on the wall of the gift shop of Chaplin’s World, the new Charlie Chaplin Museum in Vevey, Switzerland.

 Oh, no!
 I bit my lip.
-I probably hadn’t laughed in four days.
+I probably haven’t laughed in four days.
 Travelling alone will do that to you, especially if you don’t want people to move away from you on the train.
-Was I wasting my life?
+Was I wasting my vacation?

 Touring Chaplin’s World – the new Chaplin Museum in Vevey